-The African painted dog is in real danger of extinction.
-An iconic hunter, there are only 3,000 left, making it one of the rarest species in Africa.
-Thanks to ongoing conflict with man, infectious disease and the destruction of habitat, the painted dog has already disappeared from much of its original territory.
+The African painted wolf is in real danger of extinction.
+An iconic hunter, there are only around 6,000 left, making it one of the rarest species in Africa.
+Thanks to ongoing conflict with man, infectious disease and the destruction of habitat, the painted wolf has already disappeared from much of its original territory.
 Today small numbers can still be found in Zimbabwe, Tanzania, Botswana and South Africa, but the clock is ticking.

 The story so far

-An iconic and beautiful animal, the African painted dog is completely unique.
-Although it is genetically related to its African neighbours, the black-backed jackal and bat-eared fox, and to the wolf, it split from the rest of the canine family tree several million years ago and cannot interbreed with any other dog species.
+An iconic and beautiful animal, the African painted wolf is completely unique.
+Although it is genetically related to its African neighbours, the black-backed jackal and bat-eared fox, and to other wolves, it split from the rest of the canine family tree several million years ago and cannot interbreed with any other canid (dog) species.

-Now highly endangered, there are only around 3,000 painted dogs left.
+Now highly endangered, there are only around 6,000 painted wolves left.
 They have suffered terrible losses as a result of the destruction of their habitat by man, being caught in snares, and infectious diseases passed on by domestic dogs.
-In Zimbabwe in particular, the country’s deteriorating political and economic climate makes the situation especially challenging.

 The challenge so far

-The painted dog population of Hwange National Park in Zimbabwe is under serious threat.
+The painted wolf population of Hwange National Park in Zimbabwe is under serious threat.
 Infectious diseases like distemper and rabies can be easily transmitted by local domestic dogs.
-And painted dogs are frequently trapped in the snares that the local community use to catch bushmeat.
+And painted wolves are frequently trapped in the snares that the local community use to catch bushmeat.

 Recognising this threat, Painted Dog Conservation (PDC) asked WVI for help.
-In 2010, together we vaccinated 450 domestic dogs in four communities around PDC’s rehabilitation centre, at short notice.
+In 2010, we worked together to vaccinate 450 domestic dogs in four communities around PDC’s rehabilitation centre, at short notice.
 Thanks to our corporate partners, we obtained essential vaccines, medication and parasite treatments.

 It is essential that strategic vaccination of local dogs continues, in order to build a barrier against transmission of distemper and other infectious diseases, like rabies.